 Chief Business and Economics Correspondent

-Jarvis began her journalism career writing for numerous publications, including Crain’s Chicago Business and Business 2.0.
-She also has worked in investment banking and foreign currency trading.
+Jarvis began her journalism career writing for Crain’s Chicago Business and Business 2.0.
+She has also worked in investment banking and foreign currency trading.

-A graduate from the University of Chicago, she holds a degree in economics and Constitutional law.
+A graduate of the University of Chicago, Jarvis holds a degree in Economics and Constitutional Law.
 A recipient of the University of Chicago Dean’s Grant, she studied European banking and financial markets and the formation of the European Union at the Université Sciences Po in Paris, France.

-Jarvis has received national recognition for her work with Colin Powell to empower children and improve communities.
-In 2000 she was named “One of Twenty Teens Who Will Change the World” by Teen People magazine and also named a “National Point of Light,” receiving accolades from Presidents Bill Clinton and George H.W.
+Jarvis received national recognition for her work with Colin Powell to empower children and improve communities and was named a “National Point of Light,” receiving accolades from Presidents Bill Clinton and George H.W.
 Bush.